What are the Keys to Consistently Great Tasting BBQ?

 Oils can be a vegetable oil, peanut oil, olive oil, but never use any oil that will coagulate in the frig such as butter or bacon drippings.

 Spices can be a wide variety to suit your taste buds.
 They are used to add additional flavor (remember the smoke adds flavor) to your meat.
-Examples are spices include peppers, salts, paprika, cumin, cayenne, basil, mustard, etc. Of course you will usually have onion and garlic also.
+Examples of spices include peppers, salts, paprika, cumin, cayenne, basil, mustard, etc. Of course, you will usually have onion and garlic also.

 You can always experiment around with mixes of oils, acids, and spices to get the taste you prefer.
 This takes a lot of your valuable time up when you could have your meat already on the grill cooking.